 - Grant Recipients - 2003

 - Grant Recipients - 2001

 Unrestricted Grant Recipients - 2015

-On December 1, 2015, the Board of Directors of The Community Foundation for the Central Savannah River Area approved the awarding of 46 grants totaling $600,000 to deserving area agencies.
-Each of these agencies meets pressing and changing community needs, improving the quality of life for the individuals they serve in the areas of education, children and family services, health and human services, arts and culture, community development, civic affairs, environmental, and animal services.
-These grants are made available through the Foundation?s Unrestricted Fund, which is primarily supported by the Masters Tournament.
+On December 1, 2014, the Board of Directors of The Community Foundation for the Central Savannah River Area (CSRA) approved the 2015 Unrestricted Grant awards.
+A total of $550,000 will be awarded to 39 deserving area agencies.
+Each of these agencies meets pressing and changing community needs, improving the quality of life for the individuals they serve in the areas of education, children and family services, health and human services, arts and culture, community development, civic affairs, environmental affairs, and animal services.
+These grants are made available through the Foundation's Unrestricted Fund, which is primarily supported by the Masters Tournament.
 Unrestricted funds give the Foundation great flexibility in making grants to address the needs in Richmond, Columbia, McDuffie and Burke counties in Georgia, and Aiken and Edgefield counties in South Carolina.

-The 2015 Unrestricted Fund grant award recipients are as follows:
+The 2015 Unrestricted Grant Award recipients are as follows: